An Alon-Tarsi Style Theorem for Additive Colorings: Introduction

 \section{Introduction}

 An \textit{additive coloring} of a graph $G$ is a function $\ell:V(G)\rightarrow \mathbb{N}$, such that $c:V(G)\rightarrow \mathbb{N}$ defined by $c(v)=\sum_{u\in N(v)}\ell(u)$ is a proper coloring of $G$.
-Additive colorings, originally called \textit{lucky labelings}, were introduced by Czerwiński et al. in $[8]$.
+Additive colorings, originally called \textit{lucky labelings}, were introduced by Czerwiński et al. in \cite{ref8}.
 Most of the work pertaining to additive colorings has been devoted to computing the \textit{additive chromatic number}, $\eta (G)$, of specific graphs, where $\eta(G)$ is defined to be the least integer $k$ such that $G$ can be additively colored with elements from the set $\{1,...,k\}$.
 In this work, we focus on additive colorings where each vertex is assigned its own list of permissible labels.

 The\textit{ additive list chromatic number} of $G$, denoted $\eta_l(G)$, is the least integer $k$ such that for any lists of positive integers of length $k$ that are assigned to the vertices of $G$, there is an additive coloring that assigns to each vertex an element from its list.
-For arbitrary graphs $G$, it was shown in [2] that $\eta_\ell (G) \leq \Delta^2-\Delta+1$, where $\Delta\geq 2$ is the maximum degree of $G$.
-It was shown later in [5] that $\eta_{\ell}(G)\leq k \Delta +1 $, where $k$ is the degeneracy of $G$.
-For planar graphs, the bound given in [5] leads to the upper bound of $\eta_{\ell}(G)\leq 5\Delta +1$, and another linear bound $\eta_\ell (G)\leq 2\Delta +25$ was proved in [9].
-Some constant bounds for planar graphs of given girth can also be found in [7].
-Our main result, \Cref{thm:newat}, may have the potential to improve some of these bounds.
+For arbitrary graphs $G$, it was shown in \cite{ref2} that $\eta_\ell (G) \leq \Delta^2-\Delta+1$, where $\Delta\geq 2$ is the maximum degree of $G$.
+It was shown later in \cite{ref5} that $\eta_{\ell}(G)\leq k \Delta +1 $, where $k$ is the degeneracy of $G$.
+For planar graphs, the bound given in \cite{ref5} leads to the upper bound of $\eta_{\ell}(G)\leq 5\Delta +1$, and another linear bound $\eta_\ell (G)\leq 2\Delta +25$ was proved in \cite{ref9}.
+Some constant bounds for planar graphs of given girth can also be found in \cite{ref7}.
+Our main result, Theorem \ref{thm:newat}, may have the potential to improve some of these bounds.

-We first present an alternative proof of the Alon-Tarsi list coloring theorem (originally proved in [4]).
-We use the ideas from this proof to attain an additive coloring analog of the Alon-Tarsi Theorem: Given an orientation $D$ of $G$, we introduce a new digraph, denoted $\mathcal{W}(D)$, such that if the number of even spanning Eulerian subdigraphs of $\mathcal{W}(D)$ differs from the number of odd spanning Eulerian subdigraphs, then $\eta_l(G)$ is at most one greater than the maximum out-degree of $D$.
+We first present a proof of the Alon-Tarsi list coloring theorem that differs from the original proof given in \cite{ref4}.
+We use the ideas from this proof to obtain an additive coloring analog of the Alon-Tarsi Theorem: Given an orientation $D$ of $G$, we introduce a new digraph, denoted $\mathcal{W}(D)$, such that if the number of even spanning Eulerian subdigraphs of $\mathcal{W}(D)$ differs from the number of odd spanning Eulerian subdigraphs, then $\eta_l(G)$ is at most one greater than the maximum out-degree of $D$.